Samq64/fzur/README.md

 The --update option prompts to run `pacman -Syu` and then checks all installed AUR packages including ones installed with another tool for updates and presents an fzf menu to choose which ones to accept.
 The rest of the process is similar to the installation of those packages.

-## Usage of fzur-info
+## Usage of pkg-preview

 This script displays information about the provided package such as its version, license and dependencies.
 For AUR packages the information is downloaded from the AUR's remote procedure call (RPC) interface and then cached for 1 day.

-`fzur-info` may be run separately from the rest of Fzur and accepts a package name as its only argument, for example: `fzur-info firefox-nightly`.
+`pkg-preview` may be run separately from the rest of Fzur and accepts a package name as its only argument, for example: `pkg-preview firefox-nightly`.

 ## Design choices